zzhuang94/gin-vue-web/README_EN.md

 - `Option`: Row operation button configuration, such as "Edit" and "Delete" buttons for each row
 - `AndWheres`: Fixed query conditions, such as only showing published data
 - `WrapData`: Data processing function, can perform custom processing before returning data
+- `Dump`: When enabled, shows an "Export" button on the list page so users can export the current search result set to Excel for offline analysis

 **`xb.go` - Batch Operation Extension**